lucasdotc/timeblock/README.md

 ## How it works

 Timeblock keeps language and logic separate.
-Claude reads what you type and turns it into a structured request.
-A deterministic scheduling engine then places each task into a legal open slot, reserves travel and focus buffers so nothing double-books, and reports anything that cannot fit instead of dropping it.
-The desktop app, the phone app, and the web build all share that engine and a Supabase backend, which is why one account keeps every device current.
+Claude reads what you type, looks at your current plan, and works out the changes to make by calling a set of scheduling tools.
+A deterministic engine then places each change into a legal open slot, reserves travel and focus buffers so nothing double-books, and reports anything that cannot fit instead of dropping it.
+Claude decides what should happen, and the engine decides the exact times, which is why the results stay dependable.
+The desktop app, the phone app, and the web build all share that engine and a Supabase backend, so one account keeps every device current.